Personal Injury Attorneys in Middletown, CT

 - Dog bites.
 Under Connecticut’s statutory law, dog owners are responsible for injuries caused by a dog bite.
 Does the dog bite statute only cover bites?
-The answer is no. The dog bite statute covers situation where a dog causes injuries from knocking you down or jumping on you.
-We recently successfully settled a significant case under the dog bite statute when there was no bite.
-Instead, a dog was let off a leash and knocked over an elderly woman breaking her hip.
+The answer is no. The dog bite statute also covers situations where a dog caused injuries from knocking you down or jumping on you.
+We recently successfully settled a significant case under the dog bite statute even though there was no bite.
+Instead, a dog that was let off a leash knocked over an elderly woman, breaking her hip.

 - Professional negligence.
 When professionals cause an injury, the law evaluates the wrongful conduct based on the standard of care for the particular profession.
 For example, if you are injured by medical negligence, the doctor’s negligence will be determined by whether the doctor violated the standard of care in the industry.

 - Intentional Torts/Assaults.
-Intentional torts refers to conduct that is more than negligent.
-This may involve and assault and battery or intentional injury claim.
+Intentional tort refers to conduct that is more than negligent.
+This may involve assault and battery or an intentional injury claim.